Add a file upload button to your forms to collect documents, images, media files, and more from your visitors.

 The default error message that appears in the Designer reads: “Upload failed.
 Max size for files is 10MB.”
 However, the error state might also show for reasons other than when the file size is larger than 10MB.
 For example, there might be a network error or the uploaded file may be corrupted or has an invalid file extension.
 A different message will show up for each error type.
 Learn how you can customize these messages below.

-The button that appears in the error state right above the error message is the same button from the default state.
-So, editing the button here will replace the original button in the default state.
+Caution: The button that appears in the error state right above the error message is the same button from the default state.
+Editing the button here will replace the original button in the default state.

-You can always restore the default message for each error type.
-Just edit the error message and click "restore default".
+You can always restore the default message for each error type by editing the error message and clicking “Restore default”.

-When a user uploads and submits a file through one of your forms, the uploaded file will be included as a URL in your form submission notification that is emailed to the email address(es) you have specified in your form notification settings in your project settings.
+When a user uploads and submits a file through one of your forms, the uploaded file will be included as a URL in your form submission notification that is emailed to the email address(es) you have specified in your Form notification settings in your Site settings.

-If you’re the data controller of a project, you can also access and view submitted files of each project in project settings → forms → form submission data.
+If you’re the data controller of a site, you can also access and view submitted files of each site in Site settings > Forms > Form submission data.

-Form file upload storage is free up to 10GB, and $0.50/month per GB after that.
+Need to know: Form file upload storage is free up to 10GB, and $0.50/month per GB after that.
+We place a hard storage limit at 100GB, at which point form submissions will no longer be collected, and this limit cannot be increased.
 You can clear storage by deleting submissions.

 By default, only users logged into Webflow can access files uploaded through a form.
 Meaning, a user that is not logged into Webflow won't be able to access the files even when they have the link to the files.
-You can allow anyone with the link to access the files by turning this option off in project settings → forms → restrict uploaded file access.
+You can allow anyone with the link to access the files by turning this option off in Site settings > Forms tab > Restrict uploaded file access.